zipvilization/Zipvilization/world/solumtools/index.md

 That is not the purpose of SolumTools.

-Some values may naturally be comparable, but the observation layer should not redefine Zipvilization as a leaderboard.
+Some values may naturally be comparable, but the data layer should not redefine Zipvilization as a leaderboard.

 Important world signals may include: